Auto-DL/Auto-DL/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! :tada::tada:

-The following is a set of guidelines for contributing to Auto-DL and it's packages, which are hosted in the [Auto-DL](https://github.com/Auto-DL) on GitHub.
+The following is a set of guidelines for contributing to Auto-DL and its packages, which are hosted in the [Auto-DL](https://github.com/Auto-DL) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Code of Conduct